BS Degree - Code #1452

 A laptop computer is required for students entering the architectural technology program.
 See laptop specifications at www.alfredstate.edu/academics/programs/laptop-required-curriculums.

-Graduates wishing to continue their education may choose to apply to a Master of Architecture or related program.
-Length of program is contingent upon program and institutional requirements.
+Graduates wishing to continue their education may choose to apply to master's programs in architecture or related disciplines.
+The lengths of such programs varies and depends on institutional requirements.

 Construction Management Engineering Technology

 Algebra, Geometry, Algebra 2/ Trigonometry, SAT and/or ACT scores with a recommended combined SAT score of 1,000 (critical reading and math) or a composite ACT score of 21.

 All transfer students applying for entrance into the BS program must submit a portfolio.

 Portfolio must include six (6) to eight (8) examples of the student’s best work.
 Examples should be copies (not originals) of design work including any work in the two- or three-dimensional visual arts done in academic settings, practice, or as personal work.
 All work must include the name of applicant, date of work, and an indication of whether the work was an academic, professional, or personal project.
 If the item is part of a group effort, the specific role of the applicant should be included.